Missouri Sex Offender Registry Removal

 How long must someone be on the sex offender registry?

-For Tier I offenders, they must remain on the registry for 15 years unless the following terms have been met:
+For Tier I offenders, their names must remain on the registry for 15 years unless the following terms have been met:

 - The offender has not committed any crimes resulting in imprisonment of a year or more